-At the start of 2014 I was forced to use archaic flip phone for couple of months.
+At the start of 2014, I chose to use archaic flip phones for couple of months.

 If you don’t believe me, try to take a subway couple of stops, observe people interacting at a bar or look back at your recent holidays.

-We are constantly bombarded by pings, notifications and txts all attention grabbing black holes.
+We are constantly bombarded by pings, notifications, and txts.

 Just turn off all app notification, trust me you won’t miss anything critical.